Music Lessons for All Ages

 Parent involvement is another hallmark of Suzuki’s approach.
 The idea is for the parent to be the “home coach.”
 The parent takes notes at the lessons, and records them if desired, and then assists the home practice.
 Your teacher will help you a great deal with this.

 All Suzuki students receive individual instruction each week and also participate in biweekly group classes.
-These group classes are required for violin and guitar students in Book 1-5.
+These group classes are required for violin students in Book 1-5.
 Group lessons may include learning to play as a group, learning supplementary music, pre-note reading or note reading activities, theory games, ear training, improvisation and composition skills, ensemble playing, solo performances, or listening opportunities.

 Learn more about the Suzuki method on the Suzuki Association of the Americas webpage